Children of Bodom: I Worship Chaos, Hexed and final show (2014–2019)

-On 7 April 2015, the band announced that they have begun working on the follow-up of Halo of Blood.
-On 29 May 2015, the band announced on their Facebook page that Roope Latvala is no longer part of Children of Bodom with the new album to be recorded as a four-piece for the first time.
-However, the band later updated that Latvala's part in the band will be filled in by Antti Wirman, keyboardist Janne Wirman's younger brother for live commitments until the end of the year; he debuted with the band in a private live show in Helsinki.
+On 7 April 2015, the band announced that they had begun working on the follow-up to Halo of Blood.
+On 29 May 2015, the band announced on their Facebook page that Roope Latvala was no longer part of Children of Bodom, with the new album to be recorded as a four-piece for the first time.
+The band later updated that Latvala's role would be filled in by Antti Wirman, keyboardist Janne Wirman's younger brother, for live commitments until the end of the year.
+He debuted with the band in a private live show in Helsinki.
 In a later interview with Wirman, he stated that his brother would not join the band permanently.
 On 8 June 2015, the album title was announced as I Worship Chaos and was released through Nuclear Blast on 2 October 2015.
-On 19 January 2016, the band announced the addition of Daniel Freyberg on guitar.
-He would make his live debut with them in Tampa, Florida on 9 February.
+On 19 January 2016, the band announced the addition of guitarist Daniel Freyberg.
+He made his live debut in Tampa, Florida on 9 February.

-In an interview with Noizr Zine, taken on 14 September 2017, Children of Bodom's keyboardist Janne Wirman answering to the question about the band's plans to start working on a new album with "the same production team" (Mikko Karmila and Mika Jussila) after '20 Years Down & Dirty' tour ends, said the following: "Yes, I think we are.
+In an interview with Noizr Zine on 14 September 2017, Children of Bodom's keyboardist Janne Wirman was asked about the band's plans to start working on a new album with "the same production team" (Mikko Karmila and Mika Jussila) after the '20 Years Down & Dirty' tour ended.
+He said, "Yes, I think we are.
 And we're going to record it in our warehouse."
-In November 2017, Bassist Henkka Seppälä discussed in an interview that the band have half an album's worth of material written for the next album.
-They began to start recording the new album in March 2018.
-In August 2018, Seppälä stated in an interview with TotalRock Radio that the album will be released in early 2019.
+In November 2017, bassist Henkka Seppälä discussed in an interview that the band had written half an album's worth of material.
+They started recording the new album in March 2018.
+In August 2018, Seppälä stated in an interview with TotalRock Radio that the album would be released in early 2019.
 In November 2018, the band revealed that the album would be called Hexed.
 It was released on 8 March 2019.

 On 1 November 2019, it was announced that Children of Bodom would play their final show with the line-up at the time on 15 December.
-The gig, dubbed "A Chapter Called Children of Bodom", took place at the Helsinki Ice Hall, Finland.
+The show, dubbed "A Chapter Called Children of Bodom", took place at the Helsinki Ice Hall, Finland.
 The statement said:

 "After almost 25 years with Bodom, thousands of shows & 10 albums, Henkka [Seppälä], Janne [Wirman] and Jaska [Raatikainen] have decided to step back and change direction within their lives.
 Alexi [Laiho] and Daniel [Freyberg] will have further announcements about their plans to keep creating new music in the future."

-It was later reported that the main reason for the departures was that Raatikainen, Seppälä and Wirman could no longer find a shared viewpoint with Laiho.
-Laiho and Freyberg found a new bassist and a new drummer according to Helsingin Sanomat.
+It was later reported that the main reason for the departures was that Raatikainen, Seppälä and Wirman could no longer share a viewpoint with Laiho.
+Laiho and Freyberg found a new bassist and a new drummer, according to Helsingin Sanomat.
 According to Finnish music zine Soundi, Laiho could not use the band's name without permission from his former bandmates.

 The band released the final show as a live album on 15 December 2023.